-- Structurally by made up of Nylon/plastic - Sensors, and other electronics mounted on plastic - Circuit board standoffs made of acrylic - Mounting done with J-B Weld adhesive epoxy or similar adhesive
+- Structurally is made up of ABS-P430.
+This material has similar properties as the previously selected Nylon material but offers greater freedom of design due to 3D printing. - Sensors, and other electronics mounted on trimmed Perf Boards for functionality and weight reduction. - Mounting done with J-B Weld adhesive epoxy or similar adhesive for strength.